 Federal Supplemental Educational Opportunity Grants (FSEOG) are funded by the federal government and awarded by Bethany to students demonstrating an exceptionally high financial need.
 Recipients must be Pell eligible.

-Federal Direct Loans for more information, please click here.
+Federal Direct Subsidized and Unsubsidized Loans for more information, please click here.

-Federal Direct PLUS Loan for more information, please click here.
+Federal Direct PLUS (Parent Loan for Undergraduate Students) Loan for more information, please click here.

 Drug Convictions and Federal Aid: Students who are convicted of any offense, during a period of enrollment for which they received Title IV, Higher Education Act (HEA) Federal Student Aid (whether grants, loans or work-study), under any federal or state law involving the possession or sale of illegal drugs may lose their eligibility for any Title IV, HEA grant, loan, or work-study assistance (HEA Sec.
 484 (r)(1); (20 U.S.C.
 1091(r)(1)).